Reconsider your need to travel to Egypt due to the threat of terrorist attack and kidnapping.

-The Australian Government does not provide information on the safety of individual commercial airlines or flight paths.
+The Australian Government doesn't provide information on the safety of individual commercial airlines or flight paths.
 See the

 Aviation Safety Network website for information on aviation safety in Egypt.

-You are subject to the local laws of Egypt, including those that appear harsh by Australian standards.
 If you're arrested or jailed, the Australian Government will do what it can to help you under our

-Consular Services Charter.
+Consular services charter.
 But we can't get you out of trouble or out of jail.
-Research laws before travelling, especially for an extended stay.

-Entry and exit section.
+Entry and exit.

 If you want to get married in Egypt, check the legal requirements before you travel, either through the Australian Embassy in Cairo or the Egyptian Embassy in Canberra.

-The Islamic holy month of Ramadan is expected to begin in mid-May 2018.
-During Ramadan, Australians travelling to countries with significant Muslim communities should take care to respect religious and cultural sensitivities, rules and customs.
-In particular, people who are not fasting are advised to avoid eating, drinking and smoking in public and in the presence of people who are fasting.
-For more information see our
+The Islamic holy month of Ramadan is expected to occur between mid-May and mid-June 2018.
+During Ramadan, take care to respect religious and cultural sensitivities, rules and customs.
+Avoid eating, drinking and smoking in public and in the presence of people who are fasting.

 Egyptian Embassy or Consulate or through the Ministry of Defence Draft Office before they can leave Egypt.